Giving OpenClaw Eyes: A Practical Guide to Headless Browsers on ARM64 Servers

 Advanced Usage

-To ensure the browser launches after reboot, create a systemd service:
+To ensure the browser starts automatically after server restarts, it's recommended to add a systemd service:

 [Unit]